Fragile X Syndrome Clinical Presentation

 Patients have many neuropsychological features, including depression, general and separation anxiety, and oppositional defiant disorder.

-Autisticlike behavior (especially poor eye contact and hand biting or hand flapping) is present in 16-30% of patients with fragile X syndrome.
-However, even patients with autisticlike behavior may have social conversation abilities.
+Autisticlike behavior (especially poor eye contact, social avoidance, and hand biting/hand flapping) is present in 16-30% of patients with fragile X syndrome.
+However, some patients with autisticlike behavior may have social conversation abilities.
+Autism is diagnosed in 20% of females and 30% of males with fragile X syndrome; furthermore, an additional 30% of patients with fragile X syndrome are diagnosed with autism spectrum disorder.
 Molecular investigation for fragile X syndrome is the single laboratory test proven to aid in definitively diagnosing infantile autism.

 Near-universal behavioral features of males with fragile X syndrome are similar to those observed in patients with attention deficit hyperactivity disorder (ADHD), including aggressive tendencies and attention deficits.